 In a similar way, the following expressions derived from the input-output formalism in the presence of a spin system~\cite{herskind2009} describe the perturbation of the cavity resonance and width:

-where $\omega_c$ and $\kappa_c$ are the unperturbed cavity resonance frequency and width respectively, $\gamma_s$ is the spin decoherence rate, $g_c$ is the cavity spin-ensemble coupling constant and detuning $\Delta=\omega-\omega_s$ defined as the difference between the probing frequency $\omega$ and the level separation $\omega_s$ between the two electro-nuclear levels under investigation.
-Consequently, the power reflected by the cavity can be written as (see also~\cite{Abe2011,Angerer2016}):
+where $\omega_c$ and $\kappa_c$ are the unperturbed cavity resonance frequency and width, respectively, $\gamma_s$ is the spin's phase memory loss rate, $g_c$ is the cavity spin-ensemble coupling constant and detuning $\Delta=\omega-\omega_s$ is defined as the difference between the probing frequency $\omega$ and the level separation $\omega_s$ between the two electronuclear levels under investigation.
+Consequently, the power reflected by the cavity can be written as (see also~\cite{Abe2011,Angerer2016})